Social-Evolution-and-Behavior/anTraX/docs/installation11.md

 ### Requirements

 anTraX works natively on machines running Linux or OSX operating system.
-It benefits significantly from a multicore system.
+It will benefit significantly from a multicore system.
 It is recommended to have at least 2GB of RAM per used core, and a similar sized swap.
 Computational GPU will speedup the classification phase considerably.

 ### Python